radioxeth/blocklist-extension/PRIVACY.md

 ### 10. **Contact Us**

-If you have any questions about this privacy policy or the extension, please contact us at [Your Email Address].
+If you have any questions about this privacy policy or the extension, please contact us at developer@nad27.net.

 ---